 Consider mature plant size

 Educate yourself about the eventual size of plants before including them in your landscape design.
 Some trees can reach 60 feet tall and wide, making them unsuitable for many home landscapes.
-Removing an overgrown tree can be costly.
-Make the right choice in the first place, and save yourself money and headaches.
+Others drop leaves, seeds, or cones at certain times of the year.
+Root systems could infiltrate sewer or water lines.
+Removing an overgrown tree can be costly, so make the right choice in the first place to save yourself money and headaches.

 Have any money-saving tips to share for doing your own landscaping?